zedgge/Pong/README.md

 # Pong
-my first ever game i made in python is it perfect and amazing no but fun at times
+my first ever game i made a game in python is it perfect and amazing no but fun at times and was a small victory.